Gargantua and Pantagruel: Bakhtin's analysis of Rabelais

 At carnival time, the unique sense of time and space causes the individual to feel he is a part of the collectivity, at which point he ceases to be himself.
 It is at this point that, through costume and mask, an individual exchanges bodies and is renewed.
 At the same time there arises a heightened awareness of one's sensual, material, bodily unity and community.

 Bakhtin says also that in Rabelais the notion of carnival is connected with that of the grotesque.
 The collectivity partaking in the carnival is aware of its unity in time as well as its historic immortality associated with its continual death and renewal.
 According to Bakhtin, the body is in need of a type of clock if it is to be aware of its timelessness.
-The grotesque is the term used by Bakhtin to describe the emphasis of bodily changes through eating, evacuation, and sex: it is used as a measuring device.
+The grotesque is the term used by Bakhtin to describe the emphasis of bodily changes through eating, evacuation, and sex: Rabelais uses it as a measuring device.